 Dependent claims will refer to the independent claim and are used to refine this claim.
 Generally, it's very easy to write dependent claims as they will include limitations of the independent claim.
 It is very common for patent applications to include independent claims, as including more than three independent claims results in fees.
 Typically, a patent application will include one independent claim and then a large number of dependent claims.

 You should keep in mind that each dependent claim that you include in your patent should further limit of the independent claim to which it refers.
 One of the easiest ways to narrow a claim is to add more elements to the patent.

 If you need help with the claims of a patent, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.